Can I Refile Chapter 13 After Dismissal?

 Eligibility To Refile Chapter 13

 Refiling Chapter 13 after dismissal can present several hurdles for filers.
-Dismissal of the first bankruptcy case can lead to consequences that make the second filing more complicated and create more financial challenges.
+Dismissal of the first bankruptcy case can lead to consequences that complicate the second filing and create additional financial challenges.

 Automatic Stay